-Explore seven different islands, the best of Patagonia and Antarctica combined into one island archipelago, to see penguins, albatross, seals, and more.
+Visit seven different islands, the best of Patagonia and Antarctica combined into one, to see penguins, albatross, seals and more.
 Trek through the most diverse wildlife habitats in the Falkland Islands (Islas Malvinas).
 Take in the abundant seabird colonies of the western Falklands including Gentoo, Magellanic, and Rockhopper Penguins.
 Explore Sea Lion Island, the most species-rich site in all the Falklands with time to watch South American Sea Lions and observe Orcas patrolling for unwary Southern Elephant Seals.
 Witness Magellanic Penguins as they ride the surf in to the beach and then waddle to their underground burrows.
-With three days on Steeple Jason Island – a place very few have the opportunity to stay – you’ll have ample time explore on foot and to sit quietly alongside the Black-browed Albatross colony and watch as they take off, land, court, and preen each other.
+With two days on Steeple Jason Island – a place very few have the opportunity to stay – you’ll have ample time explore on foot and to sit quietly alongside the Black-browed Albatross colony and watch as they take off, land, court, and preen each other.
 Pebble, Bleaker, and Volunteer Point on East Falkland Island round out this complete Falklands wildlife experience.

 • Visit seven diverse islands: Carcass, West Point, Sea Lion, Steeple Jason, Bleaker, Pebble, and East Falkland Islands.

-• Three days and nights on Steeple Jason Island for up-close views of the earth’s largest Black-browed Albatross colony.
+• Two days and nights on Steeple Jason Island for up-close views of the earth’s largest Black-browed Albatross colony.

 • Discover the largest accessible King Penguin colony outside of South Georgia along the turquoise waters of Volunteer Point.